superlinked/VectorHub/docs/articles/semantic_search_news.md

 business_news.head()
 ```

-Our dataset has 5992 articles, and here are the first 5.
+Our dataset has 5992 articles.
+Here are the first 5.

 ![sneak peak into data](../assets/use_cases/semantic_search_news/sneak_peek.png)

 ### Understand release date distribution

-Let's take a closer look at how our articles distribute over time, so we can use it to set our recency time periods.
+So that we can set some recency time periods, we'll take a closer look at how our articles distribute over time.

 ```python
 # some quick transformations and an altair histogram